Shunzhi Emperor: Ascendants

+Empresses and consorts

-Although only nineteen imperial consorts are recorded for the Shunzhi Emperor in the Aisin-Gioro genealogy made by the Imperial Clan Court, burial records show that he had at least thirty-two of them.
-There were two empresses in his reign, both relatives of his mother.
+Although only nineteen imperial consorts are recorded for Shunzhi in the Aisin-Gioro genealogy kept by the Imperial Clan Court, burial records show that he had at least thirty-two of them.
+Eleven bore him children.
+There were two empresses during his reign, both relatives of his mother the empress dowager.
+After the 1644 conquest, imperial consorts were usually known by their titles and by the name of their patrilineal clan.